Medically reviewed by Drugs.com. Last updated on Jan 20, 2020.

 Avoid with hypersensitivity to lycopene or to any of its food sources, especially tomatoes.
 Tomato-based products are acidic and may irritate stomach ulcers.

 Uses and Pharmacology

-There are numerous studies on the use of lycopene in cancer and cardiovascular disease, as well as its antioxidant and anti-inflammatory activity.
+There are numerous studies on the uses of lycopene in treating cancer and cardiovascular disease, as well as on its antioxidant and anti-inflammatory activity.

 In vitro data